-A little more about me:
+A little more about about me:

 I was born in Athens, Maine on a farm my (paternal) grandfather built.
 During the depression era, my parents lost the farm.

-In the 6th grade we moved to Waterville, Maine. then after a year, to Clinton to my mother’s parent’s farm.
-In my junior year in high school, I lived with my aunt and uncle in Fairfield and finished high school.
-After graduation, I worked for a brief time at a baking company in Waterville, while also putting my name in several other places for employment.
+In the 6th grade we moved to Waterville, then after a year, to Clinton to my mother’s parent’s farm.
+In my junior year, I lived with my aunt and uncle in Fairfield to finish high school.
+After graduating, I worked for a brief time at a baking company in Waterville, while also applying at several other places for employment.
 Within a year, I received a call from the telephone company, and worked with them for the next 40 years.
-The first 11 years as a switchboard telephone operator, then as an instructor, teaching new operators, then as a supervisor for the telephone operators.
+The first 11 years I worked as a switchboard operator, an instructor, teaching new operators, then became supervisor for the telephone operators.
 This department was called the traffic dept.

 I then moved to the engineering department as the office person.
-When the opening came for an engineering office person, the boss placed a notice on the board, told the chief operator in traffic dept. if anyone is interested to please apply.
-Several from our dept. applied for the position (12+).
-I jokingly commented to my superior, “Maybe I’ll put my name in, too.”
+When the opening came for this position, the boss placed a notice on the board and told the chief operator in the traffic dept. that if anyone is interested to please apply.
+Several from our dept. did (12+), so I jokingly commented to my superior, “Maybe I’ll put my name in, too.”
 I enjoyed working in the traffic department and had no intention of applying.

-He responded, “Well,...you would have holidays and weekends off.” … I asked what specific work does this job involve, to which he replied, “typing and filing primarily.”
+He responded, “Well,...you would have holidays and weekends off.” … I asked what specific work does this job involve.
+He replied, “typing and filing primarily.”

 “Oh, you can pick that up quick enough,” he tells me….

-The chief engineer asked for an additional interview, for us to see the office and the atmosphere we would be working in.
+He didn’t even know me, and I did not help myself at all in the interview.
+I learned the decision came down to two women, I being one of them.
+The chief engineer asked for an second interview, for us to see the office and the atmosphere we would work in.
 We would have our own desk, and be in charge of the office.
 The decision came to our dept. that I received the job.

-These were the best 3 years with the company.
+These were my best 3 years with the company.
 A wonderful group of engineers.
 I later asked how I got hired.
 My boss told me he was impressed by the interview.
 Also, they asked for a second interview so the others guys in the department could weigh in on the decision, since we would all be working together.

 After 3 years in Waterville, the office of engineers relocated to Augusta for a short time.
-Since I had no car, I carpooled to work with a fellow who lived in Waterville and worked for Central Maine Power (CMP).
+Since I had no car, I carpooled with a fellow who lived in Waterville and worked for Central Maine Power (CMP).

 Retirement came early, at 59, due to the business office closing.
 After 40 years of service I was given an early retirement package offer.

 Prior to retirement I was involved in volunteer work, as a member of Telephone Pioneers, with 21 years of active service.
-The Pioneers offered a great social life, as well as working life.
+The Pioneers offered a great social life, as well as a working life.
 We were active in a lot of volunteer work and projects.
 The Pioneers are community oriented to help in the community.